dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## Box Geometry in thee.js and what to know first

-This is a post on the Box Geometry Constructor in three.js, and many little related topics that branch off from that specific constructor function in the javaScript library known as threejs.
-This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), but many of the examples here will be not so far beyond that point.
-Still I assume that you know how to set up a basic client side javaScript project as I will not be getting into the very basics of setting things up.
+This is a post on the Box Geometry Constructor in threejs, and many little related topics that branch off from that specific constructor function in the javaScript library.
+This is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), but many of the examples here will not be so far beyond that point.
+Still I assume that you know how to set up a basic client side javaScript project as I will not be getting into the very basics of setting things up here.

 If however you have got your hello world example up and running but would like to learn more about just playing around with a cube, or box of some kind with threejs and a little javaScript code you might gain something of value from reading this post.
-In any case in this section I will be going over a few things that you might want to read up more before really getting into using the box geometry constructor, as well as the Mesh objects that are often used with such a geometry.
+In any case in this section I will be going over a few things that you might want to read up more before really getting into using the box geometry constructor, as well as the object3d class based objects that are often used with such a geometry.

 ### Source code examples are also up on Github

 The source code examples that I am writing about here can also be found on Github in my [test threejs reposatory](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-box-geometry).
+This is also where I park the source code examples for all the [other blog posts that I have wrote on threejs](/categories/three-js/) as well.

 ### Version Numbers matter with threejs

 When I first wrote this post I was using threejs r127, and many code breaking changes where made in recent revisions such as the removal of the THREE.Geometry class.
-However the last time I came around to do some editing I have made new examples and have check that everything here is working just fine with r146.
-Still always take note of what version of threejs you are using.
+The last time I came around to do some editing I have made new examples and have updated everything here to the [style rules that I have set for r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+Still always take note of what version of threejs you are using when working with code on the open internet, it might be out of date, or the other way around if you are sticking with an older revision.

 ## 1 - Basic Box Geometry example using Normal Material